pvdz/preval/tests/cases/normalize/expressions/assignments/for_of_right/auto_pattern_arr_c-seq.md

 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
 - (todo) inline computed array property read
-- (todo) Calling a static method on an ident that is not global and not recorded in free loop: tmpForOfGen.next

 ## Globals